 Additive Manufacturing, or 3D Printing as it is most popularly known, is a rapidly evolving technology.
 Experts believe that it has ushered the 4th Industrial revolution and will prove to be one of the most revolutionary technology ever developed.

 3D Printing is not a single process but a set of technologies which operate on similar principles of additive manufacturing.
 Multiple technologies have emerged over the years such as FDM/FFF, DLP, SLS, Binder Jetting, Rotational 3D printing, Cold Spray AM, and many more.
-All these technologies offer different solutions for different applications and are currently at various levels of technological developments and acceptance.
+All these 3D printing technologies offer different solutions for different applications and are currently at various levels of technological developments and acceptance.

 An SLA 3D printer consists of the below main components: